01 Mar 2019

 Commercial and industrial properties

 The retail sector is highly vulnerable to Brexit, and there are many reports of weakness in the sector.
 The FCA is taking interest in it because last time when outflows were reported the investors could not get their capital out for a short duration.
-The RICS and Ulster Bank Commercial market survey of Northern Ireland shows the demand for commercial properties increased in the last quarter of the year and the office sector gained significantly in the last three years with growing industrial demands.
+The RICS and Ulster Bank Commercial market survey of Northern Ireland shows the demand for commercial property increased in the last quarter of the year and the office sector gained significantly in the last three years with growing industrial demands.

 CBRE’s Prime Rent and Yield Monitor show the rentals in the commercial market increased 0.1 percent in Q4, 2018, and this is one of the lowest quarterly growths since Q3, 2012.
 The performance by the industrial sector helped in increasing prime rents 1.7 percent in the Q4, where overall the rental growth in 2018, was 8 percent.
 In terms of industrial sector London, Eastern markets and South East, performed strongly, where the growth was 2.2%, 2.3%, and 2.1%.

 Savills industrial asset reports show 17.2 percent returns in the last 12 months, where deal volumes in the commercial sector declined 5.7 percent y-o-y in 2018, to £62.1 billion.
 In UK alternative and mixed-use properties, accounted for 29 percent of the last year purchases.
-There are uncertainties in the economy and the real estate markets but there are some regions active like the Northern Ireland where the total investment in properties made in 2018 was £177m, nevertheless, it is less than the five year average of £330 million.
+There are uncertainties in the economy and the real estate markets but there are some regions active like the Northern Ireland where the total investment in property made in 2018 was £177m, nevertheless, it is less than the five year average of £330 million.

 To know more about UK properties, click Hamilton International Estates (www.hamiltoninternationalestates.com).